Wall20k/youth-mental-health-wa/README.md

 The analysis maps directly to WSCC's mission and operational needs:

-- **Geographic targeting** — The county-level maps and provider rankings identify where youth mental health services are most lacking, supporting WSCC's outreach resource allocation and grant applications.
+- **Geographic targeting** — The county-level maps, provider rankings, and interactive national choropleth identify where youth mental health services are most lacking, supporting WSCC's outreach resource allocation and grant applications.
-- **Risk segmentation** — The K-means clustering groups counties with similar access and risk profiles, providing one structured input for prioritization that aligns with how state agencies and nonprofits allocate intervention resources.
+- **Risk segmentation** — The K-means clustering (Phase 1) and hierarchical clustering (Phase 2) group counties with similar access and risk profiles at both state and national scale, providing structured inputs for prioritization that align with how state agencies and nonprofits allocate intervention resources.
-- **Evidence-based advocacy** — The correlation analysis quantifies the associations between poverty, insurance coverage, provider access, youth sadness, and child maltreatment — the factors WSCC tracks when assessing whether programs are reaching the populations most at risk.
+- **Evidence-based advocacy** — The correlation analysis quantifies associations between poverty, insurance coverage, provider access, youth sadness, and child maltreatment.
+The ML models go further by identifying housing insecurity and food insecurity as the strongest national predictors of mental distress — a finding that supports WSCC's cross-sector approach to health and social services.
 - **Caregiver access data** — The 70.6% caregiver difficulty finding from NSCH provides a powerful headline statistic for grant applications and advocacy materials, directly illustrating the access barriers WSCC works to reduce.
+- **National benchmarking** — The Phase 2 ML analysis places WA's 39 counties in a national context of 2,957 counties, allowing WSCC to argue that its target communities face challenges comparable to the most distressed counties in the country — a framing that strengthens federal grant applications.

 This project demonstrates the end-to-end data workflow involved in community health analytics: sourcing federal datasets, integrating multiple data streams at the county level, applying statistical and machine learning techniques, and producing outputs that directly support program planning.